 Lesson fees are due on the first day of the month for which the lessons are booked.
 Payment can be made by e-transfer, cheque or cash.

 If you plan to be absent from a lesson, please notify us before invoices are sent out (one week before the start of the month).
-The lesson(s) may be able to be rescheduled or booked individually.
-Lessons canceled with more than 24 hrs. notice, may be able to be rescheduled if space in an appropriate lesson is available during the same calendar month, though a make-up lesson is not guaranteed.
-If less than 24 hrs. notice is given, the lesson cannot be rescheduled.
+The lesson(s) may be able to be rescheduled if space allows.
+Missed lessons, or those cancelled after invoices are sent out, cannot be made up or rescheduled.

 In-Barn Clinics & Activities

 Riders can reinforce what is learned in lessons and expand their horsemanship knowledge in many optional activities such as Development Clinics which take place on a monthly basis in the winter and spring.
 Novice riders learn and practice how to ride courses over poles or small jumps in Jumping Clinics or how to ride accurate figures in Dressage Clinics.
 These are also great preparation for the summer Development Shows.
 Intermediate and Advanced riders can hone specific skills in clinics geared to their training level, such as course walking, understanding stride length in jumping courses, or how to improve their dressage score.

 We invite other trainers and clinicians to enrich our students’ learning or we attend clinics at other facilities when the opportunity arises.

 Expand your horsemanship knowledge and riding skills, and prepare for the Equestrian Canada Rider Level evaluation.
 Preparation sessions take place in the winter and early fall, and evaluations, in the spring and late fall.
 The Rider Levels help plot some of the milestones of a rider’s learning and can, for those interested, plot the path to certification as a riding instructor or coach through the National Coaching Certification Program.

 Development Horse Shows